zhipenglu/CRSSANT/README.md

 The programs are generally run in x86-64 compatible processors, including 64 bit Linux or Mac OS X, if there is enough memory.
 Read mapping against mammalian genomes using STAR requires at least 30G memory.
 Alignment classification typically requires 100G memory.
 As a result, these two steps should be run in a cluster with large memory.

 Test datasets and example output files are provided for all steps except STAR mapping, which is a well maintained package.
 Test files are located in the `tests` folder.
 The analysis pipeline is preferably run as separate steps to allow maximal control and quality assurance.
+In addition, shell scripts for a typical pipeline is also provided as examples.

 ## Step 1: Preprocessing fastq input files